 My kids inhale a bowl of pomegranate seeds every single day when we have it available.
 And I’m a happy mom because I know they are getting a fantastic dose of fiber, vitamins and antioxidants that is bursting within this bejeweled fruit.

 Middle-easterners have always loved their pomegranates.
 They are used in all aspects of cooking.
-It’s taken some time, but I’m happy to see Westerners enjoy this stunning fruit.
+It has taken some time, but I’m happy to see Westerners enjoying this stunning fruit.
 Give a kid a bowl of pomegranate seeds and see their faces light up!

-You can serve fesenjoon with just this base and keep it vegetarian.
+You can serve fesenjoon with just this walnut sauce and keep it vegetarian.
 But usually, it is served with duck, chicken or even meatballs.
-Since duck meat is hard to find in the US, we usually use chicken.
+Since duck meat is hard to find in the US, I usually use chicken thighs.

-The stew is served on a bed of white basmati rice.
+The stew is served on a bed of Persian rice.
 But because of its rich nutty flavor, it is equally delicious with brown basmati rice.

-I learned how to make khoresh fesenjoon from my husband’s aunt Sholeh.
-My husband told me that her fesenjoon was the best and told me to learn from her.
-Sholeh’s secret to making the best tasting fesenjan is to brown the ground walnut-onion mixture, which makes the base of the stew.
-And when I say brown the mixture, I mean cook until that mixture turns brown, like a roux.
+I learned how to make khoresh fesenjoon from Sholeh, a family friend.
+Everyone raves that her fesenjoon is the best and so I knew that I had to learn from her.
+Sholeh’s secret to making the best tasting fesenjan is to brown the ground walnut-onion mixture first.
+And when I say brown the mixture, I mean cook it slowly until it turns dark brown, like a roux.

 Ingredients you need